heedrox/tcr-mars-rover/README.md

 # Learnings and Reflections

 - Generally forces you to create two tests (the dummy and the one that really validates)
+- The commit history is based on test cases, and I think that's cool